celery/pytest-celery/docs/getting-started/introduction.rst

     - **Annotated**

-        The codebase is fully annotated with type hints, and is tested with mypy_ to ensure type safety accros the board, allowing a better development experience.
+        The codebase is fully annotated with type hints, and is tested with mypy_ to ensure type safety across the board, allowing a better development experience.

         .. _mypy: https://mypy.readthedocs.io